doumoku/jd-easytimekeeping/README.md

 [![Release Drafter](https://github.com/DC23/jd-easytimekeeping/actions/workflows/release-drafter.yml/badge.svg)](https://github.com/DC23/jd-easytimekeeping/actions/workflows/release-drafter.yml)
 [![Release Creation](https://github.com/DC23/jd-easytimekeeping/actions/workflows/release-creation.yml/badge.svg)](https://github.com/DC23/jd-easytimekeeping/actions/workflows/release-creation.yml)

 [Easy Timekeeping](https://foundryvtt.com/packages/jd-easytimekeeping) implements simple timekeeping without any fuss or complicated features.
 It's a lightweight, customisable, and easy to use timekeeping tool for any game.
 While general purpose, this module has some features that make it particularly suited to the [Dragonbane game system](https://foundryvtt.com/packages/dragonbane).
-However, those features are options that are turned off by default, and the Dragonbane system is not a dependency of Easy Timekeeping.
+However, those optional features are turned off by default, and the Dragonbane system is not a dependency of Easy Timekeeping.

 **Easy Timekeeping** has the following main features: